 As both an RT and LMRT, you'll be part of a skilled team of medical professionals who work together to provide the highest level of care to each and every patient.
 Without those high-quality images you will produce, patients may not get a speedy and accurate diagnosis.

 LMRT program timeline: You can become an LMRT in as few as 58 weeks—a little over a year.

 RT Completion program timeline: You can expect to complete the CHCP program to become a Radiologic Technologist in approximately 64 weeks once you complete and transfer your credits from the LMRT program.

 Once you complete either program, you must take a state licensing exam and apply for a license before beginning your new career as an LMRT or RT.

-You might also choose to continue your education and obtain your bachelor's degree in Radiologic Science Management or Health Care Management, or an Associates of Applied Science degree in Health and Medical Administrative Services or Health Care Management through the CHCP Online Division.
+You might also choose to continue your education and obtain your bachelor's degree in Radiologic Science Management or Healthcare Administration, or an Associates of Applied Science degree in Health and Medical Administrative Services or Health Care Management through the CHCP Online Division.
 Any of these additional degrees would go well with an RT license and would prepare you for a management role.